apache/tvm/docs/dev/relay_pass_infra.rst

 We focus on ease of extension for users, making it possible for users to quickly add new passes without loss of backward compatibility.
 The design contains both the backend and the frontend.
 The former implements the main logic of the pass infra.
-The latter provides simple APIs for users to interact with, i.e. allowing users to quickly create their own optimization pipelines.
+The latter provides simple APIs for users to interact with, i.e., allowing users to quickly create their own optimization pipelines.

 C++ Backend